sitespeedio/sitespeed.io/docs/_includes/index/box5.md

 ## Upgrade to sitespeed.io 4.0!
 * * *

- * Works with HTTP/2
+ * HTTP/2 support
  * You can write your own plugins
  * The coach is the new YSlow
+ * Generic dashboard templates
+ * HAR files as seen by the browser
- * Completely rewritten code base
+ * Completely rewritten code base to make it easier to update in the future